Why Fitness Matters

 - Complete recoveries between repetitions will build better capacities.
 As your fitness improves, incomplete recoveries between efforts will simulate the demands of the overall test.

-- Practice with the drills in the PFT Skill Builder Information Guide to solidify good running mechanics.
+- Practice with the drills in the PFT Training Tips Guide to solidify good running mechanics.

 This is an untimed, continuous-motion exercise.
-Only candidates in the Tactical Recruitment Program (TRP) will complete this event.
+Only TRP candidates are scored on this event.

 - The candidate hangs from a horizontal bar with palms turned away from his or her face and arms fully extended.